BIC-MNI/man-pages/mincresample.md

 ## DESCRIPTION

-**mincresample** will resample a minc file along new spatial dimensions with new voxel positions.
+**Mincresample** will resample a minc file along new spatial dimensions with new voxel positions.
 Each volume in the input file (given by the spatial dimensions xspace, yspace and zspace) is resampled according to the command-line options.
 Non-spatial dimensions are preserved in their original order, but spatial